App To Open Archived Messages Mac

 APPLESCRIPT

-Listing 13-25AppleScript: Example of anidle
+Listing 13-25AppleScript: Example of anidle handleron idledisplay dialog 'The script is idling.'return 5end idle

 JAVASCRIPT

-handler for folder watching, see Watching Folders.
+For information about using the idle handler for folder watching, see Watching Folders.

 Copyright © 2018 Apple Inc. All rights reserved.
 Terms of Use | Privacy Policy | Updated: 2016-06-13